 3) Positive energy and vibes within the team

 People make up the team.
-It is important for everyone to uphold such values so that this culture can be passed down.
+It is important for everyone in the team to uphold the team values so a culture can be created and passed down.

 I cannot stress more the importance of having a good mentor.
 Having a good mentor can help you greatly in your real estate business.

 I like the definition of a mentor by Demetri Argyropoulos, CEO of Avant Global.

 A great mentor is someone whose qualities make up a much better version of who you envision yourself to become.

 Personally, I think a good real estate mentor is someone who guides you on your property career.
 Many real estate mentors are good at training agents and help them when they meet difficulties in their careers.
 This is important especially for new agents.

 However, a great mentor goes a step further to help agents not only to reach their short-term targets (eg. yearly sales target) but also inspire them on their long-term real estate careers.

 A common mistake new agents made when looking for a mentor is to simply look at the sales of the potential mentor.

 A top salesperson may not be the best mentor, neither might be the one with years of experience under their belt.

 In my opinion, a real estate mentor should be knowledgeable, resourceful and be genuinely interested in your professional growth.
 He or she should be empathetic, caring, and is generous in sharing their knowledge and experience.